SpareCores/resource-tracker/README.md

-For even more control, you can use the underlying `PidTracker` and `SystemTracker` classes directly, which are not starting and handling new processes, but simply log resource usage to the standard output or a file as defined in the `interval` argument.
+For even more control, you can use the underlying `PidTracker` and `SystemTracker` classes directly, which are not starting and handling new processes, but simply log resource usage to the standard output or a file.
 For example, to track only the system-wide resource usage, you can use `SystemTracker`:

 ```python
 from resource_tracker import SystemTracker